-The cryptocurrency blockchain is usually open-source, which means that the code is free and accessible to everyone; both for viewing
+The cryptocurrency blockchain is usually open-source, which means that the code is free and accessible to everyone; both for viewing and for use.

 As currencies evolve and change over time, some changes need to be made to their protocols.
 Such changes can range from a small addition of a new function to mass changes, such as increasing the maximum block size.

 Sometimes, within the community of miners, blockchain changes can be viewed in different ways.
 Some accept changes, while others do not.
 Such divisions in the network infrastructure can also lead to the creation of new blockchains and new cryptocurrencies.

 7 Bitcoin forks

 The Bitcoin hard fork list is actually longer, but those were rather small improvements than separate viable cryptocurrencies.
 Below, we observe seven main Bitcoin hard fork cryptocurrency projects.